The following is a short story I wrote during my time at St. Cloud State University as part of my graduate studies.

 She sighed with a hint of despair tickling in the back of her throat.
 Yes, how would she be able to pay for her education from now on?
 Two weeks ago they had had one of those late-night arguments that had become part of her life over the last year or so.
 Her husband had told her he would no longer pay for her education.

 “Oh sure, you are my guardian angel.
 How could I not recognize you?
 Excuse my curious question, but where are your wings tonight?”
-Irony was dripping off her words.
+Her words dripping with irony.
 It was a poor attempt to gain control over this strange situation.

 “Angels only have wings when they want to have them.
-We can take on a variety of forms depending on the situation.”
+We can take on a variety of shapes and forms depending on the situation.”

 He spoke in what English teachers would consider perfect Standard English, and he talked about wings as if they were chatting about the weather.
 His voice didn’t sound one bit arrogant either.